Ciociaria: Origin of the name

-The name comes from the derogatory term, in Roman dialect applied to some poor shepherds, because of their footwear, called in Roman dialect ciocie.
-These shoes, which were widespread among the poorest shepherds of much of Southern and Southeast Europe, are used today in the province of Frosinone only by folklore groups and for touristic initiatives.
+The term first appears in a map of the Papal States, in which a land in Campagna e Marittima province is named Ciociarìa.
+The variant Cioceria has been used since the 18th century.
+The name comes from the derogatory term, in Roman dialect applied to some poor shepherds because of their footwear, called in Roman dialect ciocie.
+These shoes, which were widespread among the poorest shepherds of much of Southern and Southeast Europe, were subsequently used in the province of Frosinone only by folklore groups and for touristic initiatives.

-Geography
+Geography and historical names

-Since, until the Fascist era, there were no official publications that imposed the term on the territories of the current province of Frosinone, the term, however rare, was used during the nineteenth century in a rather varied way with respect to geographical areas.
+Until the Fascist era, there were no official publications that imposed the term on the territories of the current province of Frosinone, the term, however rare, was used during the nineteenth century in a rather varied way with respect to geographical areas.
 In 1861, Franco Mistrali applied the term for example to the brigands of Sabina and not of Lazio.

-Historical names

 The correct geographic term for the northern area of the province of Frosinone is Valle del Sacco (or Middle Valle Latina (Latin Valley)).
 The area inhabited by the Hernici was known in Latin as ager Hernicus.

 Literature and clichés

 Except for the fascist propaganda of the time, most scholars believe that the toponym Ciociaria was originally widespread only in Roman popular culture and among the intellectuals who disseminated its traditions, and therefore insignificant outside the borders of the Papal State: the term does not appear in any document of the Kingdom of Naples or the Two Sicilies to indicate the Liri Valley or the territory of Fondi, nor is the adjective ciociaro used to designate a population or a culture in the Neapolitan state.
-From the second post-war period, however, the realist and neorealist literary topos, the search for a common Christian Democratic political identity in southern Lazio and in part the suppression of the ecclesiastical province of Capua with the annexation of the dioceses of Monte Cassino, Aquino and Atina to the Roman ecclesiastical province, were the cultural factors that favored, in the common opinion, the spread of that point of view according to which this undefined and non-geographic term to the south reaches the Garigliano (including according to some even the Lazio coast).
+From the second post-war period, the realist and neorealist literary topos, the search for a common Christian Democratic political identity in southern Lazio and in part the suppression of the ecclesiastical province of Capua with the annexation of the dioceses of Monte Cassino, Aquino and Atina to the Roman ecclesiastical province, were the cultural factors that favored, in the common opinion, the spread of that point of view according to which this undefined and non-geographic term to the south reaches the Garigliano (including according to some even the Lazio coast).